api-browser/github/README.md

 A rails app for browsing the github hypermedia API.

-Needs an oauth token defined outside the app root directory.
+Needs an OAUTH_TOKEN env variable

 TODO
 ----